Ceiba, Puerto Rico: History

 Ceiba was founded on April 7, 1838 by Luis de la Cruz.
-Ceiba derives its name from an Indian word Seyba, which is the name for a famous tree that grows in the island, the Ceiba pentandra (Kapok tree).
+Ceiba derives its name from an Indian word Seyba, which is the name for a famous tree that grows in the island, Ceiba pentandra, the kapok tree.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico and the population numbers of Ceiba were consolidated with the population numbers of Fajardo.

 Ceiba, situated near Fajardo, used to be home of an American military Naval base, the Roosevelt Roads Naval Station.
 Most of the units were relocated and the base was closed in 2004.
 Ex-governor Sila María Calderón suggested turning the property into a major international airport, to serve as a relief to Luis Muñoz Marín International Airport in San Juan, and to increase the number of international airlines that operate into Puerto Rico.
 She was met with skepticism about these plans from such groups as environmentalists, economists and others, but in 2008, José Aponte de la Torre Airport was inaugurated at the base's former site.

 Locals are commonly known as "Los Come Sopa" (Spanish for 'the soup-eaters').
 Even though there is no official reason as to why they are called this, a few stories have been suggested.
 Among the tales is the belief that since the town did not have a local meat market people had to travel long distances in order to buy some meat and therefore mostly ate soup.

 Hurricane Maria on September 20, 2017 triggered numerous landslides in Ceiba.
 Forty-nine structures in Punta Figuera were destroyed completely.
 In July 2018, some residents received monies via FEMA to rebuild their homes.